Courtenay St. John

 My other passions are hiking and sharing adventures with my family.
 This year, I will finish the last 40 miles of the Appalachian Trail, which I began in 1999 with my Mom.
 We both continue to work on our hiking goals together.

 Family hiking trip to Lakes of the Clouds, Mt Washington, NH

-My studio, located in Williamstown, MA, has been open for three years.
-A second studio will be opening in Norwalk, CT early next year.
+My studio, located in Williamstown, MA, has been open for five years.
+A second studio opened in Norwalk, CT early in 2017.
 Travel dates are planned for Charleston, SC, Traverse City, MI, and Fairfield, IA.